amarjeet987/RestAPIFoodBlogImplementation/README.md

 # RestAPIFoodBlogImplementation
-REST API implementation for s food blog app using Retrofit and RxJava.
+REST API implementation for a food blog app using Retrofit and RxJava.